adjust/ios_sdk/README.md

 ```

 And for failed tracked sessions:

 ```objc
 adjustSessionTrackingFailed:(ADJSessionFailure *)sessionFailureResponseData {
 }
 ```

 The delegate functions will be called after the SDK tries to send a package to the server.
-Within the delegate callback you have access to a response data object specific for the delegate callback.
+Within the delegate callback you have access to a response data object specifically for the delegate callback.
 Here is a quick summary of the session response data properties:

 - `NSString message` the message from the server or the error logged by the SDK.
 - `NSString timeStamp` timestamp from the server.
 - `NSString adid` a unique device identifier provided by adjust.
-- `NSDictionary jsonResponse` the json object with the reponse from the server.
+- `NSDictionary jsonResponse` the JSON object with the response from the server.

 Both event response data objects contain: